opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_Cohere_Rerank_model.md

 ```
 ### 2.2 Test reranking

+You can tune `size` if you want to return less result.
+For example, set `"size": 2` if you want to return top 2 documents.

 ```
 GET my-test-data/_search?search_pipeline=rerank_pipeline_cohere
 {
   "query": {
     "match_all": {}
   },
+  "size": 4,
   "ext": {
     "rerank": {
       "query_context": {